"The damage created by lynching needs to be confronted and discussed. Only then can we

-With this booklet, our goal is to share the stories of four documented racial terror lynchings in Lee County and unveil the narratives which tie vigilante racial violence to the justice system, allowing us to tell the larger story of violence against Black/African Americans in Lee County.
+With this booklet, our goal is to share the stories of the documented racial terror lynchings in Lee County and unveil the narratives which tie vigilante racial violence to the justice system, allowing us to tell the larger story of violence against Black/African Americans in Lee County.
 It will be free and available for access both online and in print.

 RACIAL TERROR LYNCHINGS

 Lynchings were violent, public executions orchestrated by white men and women to regain and retain political, economic and social superiority.
 Between 1877-1950, over 4,000 lynchings occurred in the United States.
 These acts of violence were characterized by white impunity & disregard for the legal system and inflicted great fear and trauma in the entire Black community.